Beekeeping smoker, gloves and hive tool beside hives in a UK apiary, representing apiary safety and risk assessment

 When You Should Use One

-Trigger events for a review: new hives, new access route, neighbour concerns, a sting incident, livestock changes, fencing changes, or any site change that affects risk.
+Trigger events for a review: review the assessment after new hives are added, access routes change, neighbours raise concerns, a sting incident occurs, livestock arrangements change, fencing changes, or any site change affects risk.

 Common Hazards and Sensible Controls